 Long Hollow has always been a body of believers that is proud to be biblical by conviction and Baptist by cooperation.
-We have been a cooperating member of the Southern Baptist Convention since our church was founded, and we will vote to reaffirm our association with the SBC on October 10.
+We have been a cooperating member of the Southern Baptist Convention since our church was founded, and have no plans to change this.

 As part of the SBC, we use the Baptist Faith & Message 2000 as our statement of faith, which you can read in detail on the “What We Believe” page of our website.
 We plant churches in partnership with the North American Mission Board (which is an SBC entity), and last year alone we gave $1,309,000 to the Cooperative Program and other SBC offerings to fund international missions, pastoral education, and more impactful ministries.